richu101/VScode-AVR-programmer/README.md

 **"compilerPath": " **~~/usr/bin/avr-gcc~~** "**, - // paste your avr-gcc path here

 ```
-If you use any additational library you need to add the path to that library
+If you use any additional librarys you need to add the path to that library
 ```
 ```
 "includePath": [
                 "${workspaceFolder}/**",
                 "/usr/lib/avr/include"
-                // here you need to include the path to all the libraries that u used
+                // here you need to include the path to all the libraries that you used
             ],
 ```
 After adding the path to the libraries dont forget to put  **,**  in the end eg: "/usr/lib/avr/include" , "/usr/lib/avr/serial" , "/usr/lib/avr/uart"